 Heel Realization: Zuko spent the third season on this.
 But the Ember Island Play really hit him hard on how he treated the only person that really cared about him, his uncle Iroh.

-More like a Jerk realization.
-After Pakku defeated Katara, he didn't seem to change his machist ways until he discovered that she was Kanna's granddaughter, and then Katara gave her speech, in that moment Pakku realized that were this Machist ways that costed him the love of his life.
+More like a jerk realization, but after Pakku defeated Katara, he didn't seem to change his machist ways until he discovered that she was Kanna's granddaughter, and then Katara gave her speech.
+In that moment Pakku realized that it was his machist ways that costed him the love of his life.

 Heh Heh, You Said X: Aang and Sokka snicker when the professor admires the buttresses in Wan Shi Tong's library.

 Held Gaze: the series has a few of these.
-One with Mai and Zuko in the Boiling Rock episodes after being forced to lock the cell door on her [this one is more of deep hurt though], one with Suki and Sokka on the Serpent's Pass leading to an Almost Kiss.
+One with Suki and Sokka on the Serpent's Pass leading to an Almost Kiss.
+One with Mai and Zuko in the Boiling Rock, after he's forced to lock the cell door on her (this one is more of deep hurt though).
 Then finally the one between Aang and Katara which leads to the Big Damn Kiss and end of the series.

 High Fantasy: An epic that involves the fate of the world, a young boy and his Ragtag Bunch of Misfits who are Walking the Earth, politics that change the course of the world, gods (called spirits but act as deities) that interact with the protagonists and, as a refreshing twist, takes place in a mythical world insipired by Eastern culture rather than Western.
 It would go in Wuxia save for the fact that it holds very little in common with the genre.

-High Voltage Death: Subverted.
+High Voltage Death: In the second season finale, it's subverted.
 Azula uses lightning bending and strikes Aang in the back as he is entering into the Avatar state, threatening to end the avatar cycle for good.
 It at least looks like he died until Katara revives him with water from the Spirit Oasis, subverting a permanent version of this.

 His Own Worst Enemy: When Aang truly mastered his full power by beating Fire Lord Ozai was very easy.
 However, most of the issues he faces are him accepting his role as the Avatar and stopping/running away for his duties.
 He becomes much stronger atfer he accepts his responsibilities.
 In fact, his greatest failure isn't not stopping the war, but running away from it.